 There is no comparable statement in any of the ACNM literature, such as the Code of Ethics or the ACNM Philosophy of Care.
 By contrast, the ACNM Philosophy of Care actually promotes a belief in “Appropriate use of interventions and technology for current or potential health problems.”
 Note that CNMs receive an ACME-accredited midwifery education, the only midwifery education path endorsed by the ACOG.
 CNMs are the most educated midwives in the world and primarily attend hospital births.

 Among other midwives, such as CPMs, LMs, DEMs, who can only attend homebirths, “the art of letting go” has been widely accepted.
 This disturbing philosophy is promoted through the MANA Statement of Values and Ethics or Foster’s book by the following midwifery organizations, with direct evidence provided in the links:

-- NARM CPM Practice Guidelines
+- NARM Practice Guidelines

 - Association of Midwifery Educators